 Board of Directors

 Our Minds Matter’s Board of Directors play a large role in the leadership and accountability of the organization; members come from a wide array of professional backgrounds but all have the common passion to stop teen suicide.
-The Board has an Executive Committee, Governance Committee, Finance Committee, Diversity, Equity & Inclusion Committee and Strategic Planning Committee.
-Other ad hoc committees are established on an as-needed basis.

-Executive Director, Our Minds Matter
+Chief Executive Officer, Our Minds Matter

 Vice President, CAPTRUST